safe-global/safe-docs/source/services/relay.md

 Clients should verify the server’s response with the following process:
 1. Verify that the `s` that you provided in the request matches the `s` returned in the response.
 1. Verify that `tx.data` matches the bytecode of the Gnosis Safe Proxy contract with the correct owners and threshold.
 The `value` and `nonce` of the transaction should be zero.
 1. Hash the transaction object (`tx`) and recover the account with the provided `signature`.
-The resulting address should match the `funder`.
+The resulting address should match the `deployer`.
-1. Compute the safe address with the `funder` address and `nonce=0`.
-The resulting address should match the provided `safe` address
+1. Compute the Safe address with the `deployer` address and `nonce=0`.
+The resulting address should match the provided `safe` address.

 If all checks pass, then the transaction and Safe address are valid and the user can transfer at least the `payment` amount of ETH (if `paymentToken` is address `0x0`) or the corresponding amount of `paymentToken` tokens (if the `paymentToken` is a valid token address) to the Safe address.
+Please take a look at the [/tokens/](relay.html#tokens-get) endpoint to see which tokens are accepted for payment by our service.

 Otherwise, the response has error or it is compromised, and it should not be used any further.